Taut fillings: Flag complex

 \section{Flag complex}

-A simplicial complex is a \emph{flag complex} if every clique in its $1$-skeleton occurs as a simplex.
-(Through gritted teeth we say that the complex `is flag'.)
-A simplicial triangulation $\sigma$ of $S^2$ is flag just if it is \emph{prime} (not the connected sum of smaller complexes) and not the boundary of a tetrahedron.
+A simplicial complex is a \emph{flag complex} (or clique complex) if every clique in its $1$-skeleton occurs as a simplex.
+A simplicial triangulation $\sigma$ of $S^2$ is flag exactly when it is prime (not the connected sum of smaller complexes) and is not the boundary of a tetrahedron.

 We can decompose any $\sigma$ as the connected sum of prime components $\sigma_i$.
-(Of course, to reconstruct $\sigma$ we need more than this, we need to know just how they are connected.)
-From the point of taut fillings these components are independent: Any taut filling $\tau$ of $\sigma$ is a union of taut fillings $\tau_i$.

-Now we want to show that, whether or not $\sigma$ itself is prime, any taut filling of $\sigma$ is a flag complex.
+From the point of view of taut fillings these components are independent: any taut filling of $X(\sigma)$ is the union of taut fillings of the $X(\sigma_i)$.
+We now prove that, regardless of whether $\sigma$ itself is prime, every taut filling is flag.

-\begin{theorem} If $\sigma$ is a simplicial triangulation of $S^2$, any taut filling $\tau$ of $\sigma$ is a flag complex. \end{theorem}
+\begin{theorem} If $\sigma$ is a simplicial triangulation of $S^2$ and $M$ is a taut filling of $X(\sigma)$, then $K(M)$ is a flag complex. \end{theorem}